museumcomputernetwork/mcn-2020-git-haiku/index.md

-Carven gods long gone
+Now in sad autumn
-Penetrating the very rock,
+let us to the road again
-from the kiri tree.
+Stabs the darkness